Grammar Translation Method

 - The students get less opportunity to engage in several segments, unlike Communicative Language Teaching.

-- GTM mainly a teacher-centred method that’s why learners get less opportunity to interact with the teachers.
+- Grammar Translation Method mainly a teacher-centred method that’s why learners get less opportunity to interact with the teachers.

 - Students are not offered to produce their own sentences in the classroom.

 - They get less opportunity to develop their speaking and listening skills.

 - Oral interaction is avoided in GTM.

 - In GTM accuracy is more emphasized then fluency.

 - Leaners can develop their reading and writing skills but fail to communicate with the real world.